1424 - Dependent Re-verification (DRV)

 CalPERS will inform employees during their birth month in writing if administratively removing their family members from health benefits.
 CalPERS will include Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation of coverage information with this letter.

-Disenrollment from Dental or Premier Vision Benefits
+Disenrollment from Dental Benefits

 Dental Permitting Event Code – 13D